Agunbiade proposes 5 success principles for 2020 graduate at the HPCU commencement address - Vanguard News

 God did not say, sit around and order amazon packages every day; He did not say go to the club every weekend and pop bottles or sleep and sing at religious houses all day.
 Instead, he expects us to be fruitful, multiply, and have dominion.

-While speaking on the topic “Not Too Late to Connect with Your Purpose,” he listed action points, people must consider identifying the purpose for which they were born.
+While speaking on the topic “Not Too Late to Connect with Your Purpose,” he listed the action points the students must consider to identifying the purpose of their existence.
 According to Agunbiade, who was inspired by General Electric founder Thomas Edison at age 14, It was these points that changed his life when he followed in Edison’s footsteps to work at General Electric (GE).

 He said, “These were the 5 questions I couldn’t answer when I became unfulfilled with a career at GE while trying to emulate my mentor, Edison.”
 Who am I, or what is my identity?
 Where am I from or what is my source?
 Why am I here or what is my purpose in life?
 What can I do (minate), or what is my Potential?
 And finally, where am I going in life, or what is my destination.